husseinhafez1/Lumina/README.md

 Wraps GLFW window creation and lifetime.
 Sets up the OpenGL context, handles the macOS forward-compat hint, and captures the cursor for free-look movement.

 **`Shader`** (`src/shader.h`)
 Reads vertex and fragment source from disk, compiles and links them, and gives you typed uniform setters (`setMat4`, `setVec3`, `setFloat`, etc.).
+Destructor calls `glDeleteProgram`.

 **`Camera`** (`src/Camera.h`)
 Euler-angle fly camera.
 WASD moves it, mouse delta rotates it, scroll changes the FOV.
 Returns a view matrix from `glm::lookAt`.

 **`Mesh`** (`src/Mesh.h`)
 Owns a VAO/VBO/EBO for one draw call.
-Vertex layout covers position, normal, UV, tangent, bitangent, and bone weights (the last two are stubs for skinning down the road). `Draw()` binds textures by convention (`texture_diffuse1`, `texture_specular1`, …) then calls `glDrawElements`.
+Full rule-of-five: copy re-uploads to fresh GPU buffers, move steals the handles and zeroes the source.
+Vertex layout covers position, normal, UV, tangent, bitangent, and bone weights. `Draw()` binds textures by convention (`texture_diffuse1`, `texture_specular1`, …) then calls `glDrawElements`.

 **`Model`** (`src/Model.h`)
 Loads arbitrary 3D files via Assimp.
 Walks the node tree recursively, pulls out meshes and materials, and caches textures so the same image isn't uploaded to the GPU twice.